Loy Krathong 2018 in Bangkok

 Where to Enjoy Loy Krathong in Bangkok on November 22

-Every year, Loy Krathong falls on the night of the twelfth lunar month (usually in November), at the end of the rainy season when the full-moon lights up the sky.
-The sight of thousands of Krathongs, their flickering candles sending a thousand pinpoints of light far into the horizon is a truly magical site, and there are plenty of places in Bangkok where you can get involved with the festivities.
+Every year, Loy Krathong falls on the night of the twelfth lunar month (usually in November), at the end of the rainy season when the full moon lights up the sky.
+The sight of thousands of krathongs, their flickering candles sending pinpoints of light far into the horizon, is a truly magical sight, and there are plenty of places in Bangkok where you can get involved with the festivities.

-What is Loy Krathong?
 The history behind the festival is complex, and Thais celebrate for many reasons.
-The main rice harvest season has ended and it’s time to thank the Water Goddess for a year’s worth of her abundant supply, as well as an apology for polluting the waters.
-Some believe that this is the time to symbolically ‘float away’ all the anger and grudges you have been holding onto, and including a fingernail or a lock of hair is seen as a way of letting go of the dark side of yourself, to start anew free of negative feelings.
-If your candle stays alight until your Krathong disappears out of sight, it means a year of good luck.
+The main rice harvest season has ended and it’s time to thank the Water Goddess for a year’s worth of her abundant supply, as well as apologize for polluting her waters.
+Some believe that this is the time to symbolically “float away” all the anger and grudges you have been holding onto, and including a fingernail or a lock of hair on your krathong is seen as a way of letting the dark side of yourself go, to start anew, free of negative feelings.
+If your candle stays alight until your krathong disappears out of sight, it means a year of good luck.